 Have a high-performance or modified car?
 Under 25?
 Have a conviction?
 Temporary tourist?
 Get covered with NAC car insurance.

-As well as high-performance vehicles, NAC offers policies for people with driving convictions, under 25s and Kiwis with modified vehicles.
+- As well as high-performance and modified vehicles, NAC offers policies for motorbikes.
 Visitors to the country are also covered, with temporary third party insurance for up to 12 months.

 What cover options does NAC offer?

 Whether you are looking for cover for a modified vehicle, protection for your motorcycle while it’s in storage, or are a tourist embarking on a three-month road trip around the country, NAC has a policy to suit.

 NAC’s Wheels car insurance offers four levels of cover and is available to young drivers, people with driving convictions, or people that have modified or high-performance vehicles.